Development and building trade capacity

 China’s e-commerce development and policy relevance

-The dollar value of e-commerce transactions in China has increased enormously over the past 20 years supported by improved infrastructure the rapid growth of mobile telephony and increased financing.
-The market also is characterized by increasing diversity for example the growth of e-medical services the expansion of cross-border e-commerce and the development of online-offline transactions.
-China’s national government has played an important role in the development of e-commerce through policies elaborated in five-year plans while regional governments also have participated in planning and adjusting the e-commerce policy framework in light of local conditions.
+The dollar value of e-commerce transactions in China has increased enormously over the past 20 years, supported by improved infrastructure, the rapid growth of mobile telephony and increased financing.
+The market also is characterized by increasing diversity, for example, the growth of e-medical services, the expansion of cross-border e-commerce and the development of online-offline transactions.
+China’s national government has played an import Read More

 The impact of digital technologies on developing countries’ trade